 ----------------------- Start of change 1 -------------------------------------------

 7.3.4 Management common operations

+This clause describes common operations on Device Management resources that are associated with a M2M Node that is represented by a <node> resource.
+These resources are:

+either DM <flexContainer> specializations children of a [flexNode] child of the <node>,

+or <mgmtObj> direct children of the <node>,

+or <mgmtCmd> and <execInstance> resources: the <execInstance> are created as children of the <node> resource(s) referenced in the <mgmtCmd>’s execTarget attribute.

 7.3.4.1 Identify the managed entity and the technology specific protocol

-Where a managed entity is being addressed via a <mgmtObj> resource, the Hosting CSE shall identify the managed entity via the <node> resource that is the parent resource of the <mgmtObj> resource.
+Where a managed entity is being addressed via a <mgmtObj> or DM <flexContainer> resource, the Hosting CSE shall identify the managed entity via the <node> resource that is the parent resource of the <mgmtObj>, or the parent of the [flexNode] parent of the DM <flexContainer> resource.
 In case of a <mgmtCmd> resource the entity to be managed is indicated by its execTarget attribute.
 This addresses either a <node> resource or a group of resources of type <node>.
 Hence, in all cases the managed entity is ultimately identified through a <node> resource, from which the identifier of the device can be retrieved.

-The Hosting CSE shall determine the technology specific protocol to be used for communicating with the managed entity based on the objectIDs attribute of the addressed <mgmtObj> resource.
+The Hosting CSE shall determine the technology specific protocol to be used for communicating with the managed entity based on the objectIDs attribute of the addressed <mgmtObj> or DM <flexContainer> resource.

 If the managed entity cannot be identified, the Hosting CSE shall reject the request with the Response Status Code indicating "EXTERNAL_OBJECT_NOT_REACHABLE" in the Response primitive.